-For information on how to share AMIs, see Sharing AMIs Safely (p.
+For information about how to share AMIs, see Sharing AMIs Safely (p.
 61).
-For information on how to share snapshots, see Modifying Snapshot Permissions (p.
-513).
+For information about how to share snapshots, see Modifying Snapshot Permissions (p.
+518).

-The Account ID number is not a secret.
-When granting access to resources, make sure to specify the Account ID without hyphens.
+Your account ID number is not a secret.
+When you grant access to resources, be sure to specify the account ID without the hyphens.